 The academic discipline of Geography is split into two main sub-areas: Physical Geography, and Human Geography.

-Physical geography looks at the natural world from a spatial perspective.
-Human geography looks at humans and human culture from a spatial perspective.
+From a spatial perspective Physical Geography looks at the natural world through a scientific lens and Human Geography looks at humans and human culture through a social sciences lens.

 The library houses a collection of maps you can check out such as: